RaivoRipuli/lastwarVP/README.md

 4) Running for a whole day
 5) Application queue full

+## Known issues

+1) Scrolling sometimes fails.
+This should automatically remediate.

 ## Settings

 SleepLow = low limit in milliseconds for the sleep timers\